 Eat more fiber, maybe.
 If you have mild constipation, this may help.
 But for if it’s severe, a high-fiber diet or even taking a supplement could make things worse.

 Ask for a laxative.
 Your doctor may tell you to take an over-the-counter or prescription laxative that works by speeding up your slowed-down GI tract.
-Don’t take a laxative without his go-ahead, because depending on your situation, a laxative may not be the right solution for you.
+Don’t take a laxative without their go-ahead, because depending on your situation, a laxative may not be the right solution for you.

 Try a stool softener.
 Ask your doctor if these could help.
 They are available over-the-counter and by prescription.